-In 2010, he won election as the District 2 representative on the County Council.
+In 2010, he won the election as the District 2 representative on the County Council.
 A resident of Germantown, he represents the sprawling Up-County region of Montgomery County’s most geographically diverse district, as well as its fastest growing.
 Craig represents some of the County’s most rural communities, including Damascus, Boyds and Hyattstown.
 However, with Germantown and Clarksburg in District 2, he also represents two of the most booming regions in Maryland.
 The district also includes Montgomery Village and part of North Potomac.

 Craig and wife Tia married in 2000.
-He is the father of two daughters, Anaiya and Caelyn, and son, Alex.
+He is the father of two daughters, Anaiya and Caelyn, and a son, Alex.
 In their spare time, the Rice family enjoys hikes through Seneca Creek State Park, fishing, skiing, snowboarding and bowling.

 - Chair of the Council’s Education Committee (December 2013 – present)

 - Member of the Council’s Health and Human Services Committee (December 2010 – present)